crossplane/crossplane/docs/developer-guide.md

 plane extensions with a powerful RBAC permission model, integrated dependency management, and more.

-The [Infra Stack Developer Guide][infra-stack-developer-guide] shows how to:
+The [Services Developer Guide][services-developer-guide] shows how to:

 * Extend existing Infra Stacks ([stack-gcp][stack-gcp], [stack-aws][stack-aws],
   [stack-azure][stack-azure]) to add more cloud services.